WPM Chart

 Improving your WPM: key principles

 Accuracy first: Speed follows accuracy.
-If your accuracy is below 92%, slow down until it stabilises above 95%, then gradually increase your pace.
-Practising at high speed with poor accuracy reinforces mistakes rather than building speed.
+If your accuracy is below 92%, slow down until it stabilizes above 95%, then gradually increase your pace.
+Practicing at high speed with poor accuracy reinforces mistakes rather than building speed.

 Use the right test length: A 1-minute test captures your peak sprint speed; a 5-minute test captures your sustainable working speed.
 Use the 5-minute medium-difficulty test as your primary benchmark โ€” it matches the format used by most employment assessments.